Cork-Software-Crafters/virtual-disk-design-kata/requirement-3/README.md

-# Virtual disk design kata
+# Virtual storage design kata
 ## Requirements reminder
 * A Directory has a name and stores File(s).
 It can add and delete file(s).
 * A File has a name (a string) and a size (an int).